katiestar99/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 IAM policies for AWS
 ====================

-Ansible needs fairly wide ranging powers to run the tests in an AWS account.
+Assible needs fairly wide ranging powers to run the tests in an AWS account.
 This rights can be provided to a dedicated user.
 These need to be configured before running the test.

 testing-policies
 ----------------